cerebral-legacy/cerebral-website/app/markdown/install.md

 `$ npm install react-dom`

 Look at different packages using the menu and get details on how to install and use them.

-### The debugger

-You can install the Cerebral debugger from the [chrome store](https://chrome.google.com/webstore/detail/cerebral-debugger/ddefoknoniaeoikpgneklcbjlipfedbb).